In this article

 That, in turn, ensures that the application can run consistently across various computing environments.

 Docker has become one of the most popular DevOps tools because it provides a consistent and isolated environment for development, continuous testing, and deployment.
-This consistency helps to eliminate the common "it works on my machine" problem by ensuring that the application behaves the same way, regardless of where it is run—whether on a developer's local machine, a testing server, or in production.
+This consistency helps to eliminate the common "It works on my machine" problem by ensuring that the application behaves the same way, regardless of where it is run—whether on a developer's local machine, a testing server, or in production.

 Additionally, Docker simplifies the management of complex applications by allowing developers to break them down into smaller, manageable microservices, each running in its own container.